hakanensari/ebay-ruby/README.md

 ```

 ## Usage
 ### [Browse API]

 The Browse API allows your buyers to search eBay items by keyword and category.
 It also allows them to view and add items to their eBay shopping cart.
+The Browse API defaults to the eBay US marketplace but may be set during initialisation.
+The list of available marketplaces is [here](https://developer.ebay.com/api-docs/static/rest-request-components.html#marketpl).

+**Note** The marketplace value needs to use an underscore between EBAY and the country code.
+The Other APIs use a hyphen.

 ```ruby
 require 'ebay/browse'